 2. Introduce a Scalp Scrub Into the Mix

 To get the most out of this amazing hair treatment, use once a week in the shower before shampoo and conditioner.
-Prepare to be amazed at how clean your scalp feels!
+For best results, use with our Scalp Massage Brush and prepare yourself to be amazed at how clean your scalp feels!

 3. Opt for a Better Pillowcase